rahulrai-in/fast-track-istio/fast-track-istio/installation/step3.md

 Again, let's watch the health of Istio control plane resources (pods, deployment, services) deployed on our cluster.

-watch -n .5 kubectl get pods,deploy,svc -o wide -n istio-system{{execute}}
+`watch -n .5 kubectl get pods,deploy,svc -o wide -n istio-system`{{execute}}

 Once all the resources are running, press "CTRL+C" to exit the watch.
 Excellent!
-You successfully installed Istio and customized the installation.
+You successfully installed Istio and customized the installation to install the components that you need.